bryanbraun/bryanbraun.github.io/_pages/now.md

 permalink: /now/
 ---

-I'm at home in Dayton Ohio, where we've been having a snowy winter (but every day, we're seeing more sunlight).
+I'm at home in Dayton Ohio.
+It's raining a lot but the weather is getting warmer every day. 🌦️

 ## At Work